egberts/egberts.github.io-src/content/articles/dns-bind9-non53.md

 your domain's `SOA` is pointing toward your public-facing nameserver and not toward your hidden-primary nameserver.

-This is probably the only scenario where we lied intentially about where the master zone database file is located at;  `SOA` normally tells us where the master zone database file is located ... often, but not here.
+This is probably the only scenario where is intentionally lied there about where the master zone database file is located at;  `SOA` normally tells us where the master zone database file is located ... often, but not here.